-Earlier on August 13, 2017 Nepal Rastra Bank stated that the operation of Bitcoin or any other cryptocurrency is illegal inside the country (Nepal Rastra Bank Act 2058).
-Furthermore, the Finance Minister of Nepal, Krishna Bahadur Mahara told that the regulations regarding virtual coins will be monitored but termed as illegal until further notice during his 2017-2018 budget speech.
-The reason given was due to Anti Money Laundering risk associated with virtual coins or crypto currency.
+Earlier on August 13, 2017, Nepal Rastra Bank stated that the operation of Bitcoin or any other cryptocurrency is illegal inside the country (Nepal Rastra Bank Act 2058).
+Furthermore, the Finance Minister of Nepal, Krishna Bahadur Mahara told that the regulations regarding virtual coins would be monitored but termed as illegal until further notice during his 2017-2018 budget speech.
+The reason given was due to Anti Money Laundering risk associated with virtual coins or cryptocurrency.

 According to Bitsewa,‘Nepal Rastra Bank officially declared Bitcoin illegal in Nepal taking strict measures — We worked very hard to bring this revolutionary technology to Nepal, but it turns out our government have a very different plan altogether and doesn’t want this technology in the hands of Nepalese citizen.’

 Bitsewa dealt in Bitcoins trading but closed its services this week following the NRB’s announcement.